|"BiddleEtc" — Home of the Biddle/Bechtel Y-DNA

 The image in the banners is of Andalusia, the estate of Nicholas BIDDLE, located in Bensalem Twp., Bucks Co., PA (photo credit: Jack Boucher, released to the public domain via Wikimedia Commons).

 The project's Administrator is yours truly, Diana Gale Matthiesen.
 I'm a retired zoologist/paleontologist, and genealogy is my hobby.
 The project's Co-Administrator and Biddle Lineage Manager is Joe Rhea — he is the resident expert on BIDDLE, BEDELL, etc. genealogy.
 Update (Nov 2011): The Bechtel Project has been merged with the Biddle Project.
-Kate Kuzmich, formerly Admin of the Bechtel Project, is now Co-Administrator and Bechtel Lineage Manager — she is the resident expert on BECHTEL, BECHTOL, etc. genealogy.
+Kate Kuzmich, former Admin of the Bechtel Project and Co-Admin of the merged projects, has since retired (Mar 2014).

 I apologize for the advertising on the site, but we are unpaid volunteers and receive no remuneration, whatsoever, from FamilyTreeDNA, so the site needs to pay for itself to keep it online.